 No partial credit will be given.

 - 3 contact hours for nurses.

 CCSME Provider Unit is an approved provider of continuing nursing education by the Northeast Multi-State Division (NE-MSD), an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 Accreditation status does not imply endorsement by ANCC, NE-MSD or CCSME Provider Unit.

-- 3 contact hours pending approval by the Maine Board of Alcohol and Drug Counselors.
+- 3 contact hours approved by the Maine Board of Alcohol and Drug Counselors.